repotag/cutting_edge/README.md

   * Gitlab (both gitlab.com and [self-hosted instances](#Adding-self-hosted-repository-servers))
   * Gitea ([self-hosted](#Adding-self-hosted-repository-servers))
   * Both public and [private repositories](#Authorization-and-private-repositories)

-## Requirements

 CuttingEdge is lightweight and easy to deploy:

 * No database required
   * but you can optionally use [data stores like Redis](#Using-Redis-and-other-data-stores)
 * Simple configuration through a `projects.yml` file
 * Requires relatively few resources (~120MB RAM), so...
 * It can even run on many hosting services' free plans, such as [Render.com](https://render.com)
-  * Easily deploy CuttingEdge to Render.com with the provided [configuration]()!
+  * Easily deploy to Render.com with the provided [configuration](#Deploying-on-Render)!

 ## Installation